At the end of 2013, Instagram was the fastest growing social media network in the United States (GlobalWebIndex Q4 2013).

 What this means: Quite simply post more photos than videos.
 Use videos to tell longer, well-thought-out stories about your business.
-For example, instead of just posting a video of an employee being goofy – organize a staff wide dance-off, or a limbo contest, or an eating contest.
-Get it professionally edited, throw some graphics in there to spice it up and get your message across to your audience.
+For example, instead of just posting a video of an employee being goofy – organize a staff-wide dance-off, or a limbo contest, or an eating contest.
+Get your video professionally edited, throw some graphics in there to spice it up, and get your message across to your audience.
 In the days leading up to the launch of your video, tease your audience with behind the scenes and curiosity-peaking pics.

 Fact #2: For every 33 likes, you will get 1 comment (trackmaven.com)

 What this means: Across all social media platforms, people tend to be “like” happy – often clicking the “like” button before they even realize what a post is about.
 Likes are good because it shows authority and popularity, but comments will open up a line of dialogue, which can be more valuable.
 If you are doing social media right, you will be keeping a close watch on your conversations – making sure that you respond to all (or most) of people connecting with you.
 One way to open up the lines of communication is to comment on other people’s posts.
 This will get your brand out there and show people that you want to chat.